sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/sg/reference.md

 * storybook
 * symbols
 * syntax-highlighter
+* web-integration-build-prod: Build production web application for integration tests
-* web-integration-build: Build web application for integration tests
+* web-integration-build: Build development web application for integration tests
 * web-standalone-http-prod: Standalone web frontend (production) with API proxy to a configurable URL
 * web-standalone-http: Standalone web frontend (dev) with API proxy to a configurable URL
 * web: Enterprise version of the web app